Valley of the Kings: Exploration of the valley

 When Gaston Maspero was reappointed as head of the Egyptian Antiquities Service, the nature of the exploration of the valley changed again.
 Maspero appointed English archaeologist Howard Carter as the Chief Inspector of Upper Egypt, and the young man discovered several new tombs and explored several others, clearing KV42 and KV20.

 Around the start of the 20th century, American explorer Theodore M. Davis held the excavation permit for the valley.
 His team (led mostly by Edward R. Ayrton) discovered several royal and non-royal tombs (including KV43, KV46 and KV57).
 In 1907, they discovered the possible Amarna Period cache in KV55.
 After finding what they thought was all that remained of the burial of Tutankhamun (items recovered from KV54 and KV58), it was announced that the valley was completely explored and that no further burials were to be found.
 Davis's 1912 publication, The Tombs of Harmhabi and Touatânkhamanou closes with the comment, "I fear that the Valley of Kings is now exhausted."

+View of the central East Valley, showing the area around the entrance to the tomb of Tutankhamun at the time of discovery in 1922.

 After Davis's death early in 1915, Lord Carnarvon acquired the concession to excavate the valley, and he employed Howard Carter to explore it.
 After a systematic search, they discovered the actual tomb of Tutankhamun (KV62) in November 1922.

 Various expeditions have continued to explore the valley, adding greatly to the knowledge of the area.
 In 2001 the Theban Mapping Project designed new signs for the tombs, providing information and plans of the open tombs.